 K-9 Patrol

-Canines (K-9s) are an important tool for law enforcement.
-Their sense of smell is many times greater than that of a human.
-No machine in the world can match a K-9’s scenting capabilities.
-With their noses, they can assist their handlers in locating hidden suspects and possible evidence left behind at the scene of a crime.
+Canines (K-9s) serve as an important tool for law enforcement.
+Their sense of smell far exceeds that of humans.
+No machine in the world matches a K-9’s scenting capabilities.
+With their noses, they help their handlers locate hidden suspects and possible evidence left behind at the scene of a crime.

 Sheriff’s Office K-9 Deputy Teams

 The Deputy and their dog live, train, and deploy together.
-They go through extensive training on a regular basis.
-Annually, they are certified by the Oregon Police Canine Association.
+They complete extensive training regularly.
+Each year, the Oregon Police Canine Association certifies them.

 K-9 Deputy Tommy (drug detection)

 K-9 Deputy Tommy joined the Benton County Sheriff’s Office in May 2017.
-He was partnered with Deputy Blaser.
-Tommy is a mixed breed Springer Spaniel who was pre-trained in the detection of Cocaine, Methamphetamine, and Heroin and has maintained his drug detection certification.
-Deputy Blaser has previous experience as a K-9 drug detection handler.
+He is partnered with Deputy Blaser.
+Tommy is a mixed-breed Springer Spaniel who detects Cocaine, Methamphetamine, and Heroin and maintains his drug detection certification.
+Deputy Blaser brings previous experience as a K-9 drug detection handler.

 K-9 Deputy Asco (tracking/apprehension)

 K-9 Deputy Asco is a German Shepherd and joined the Benton County Sheriff’s Office in 2022.
-He was partnered with Deputy Young.
-Asco is certified by the Oregon Police Canine Association in tracking/apprehension.
+He is partnered with Deputy Young.
+The Oregon Police Canine Association certifies Asco in tracking and apprehension.

 Deployment

-The BCSO K-9 teams are used for tracking, trailing, wind scenting, building searches, locating evidence or suspects of a crime, and for the protection of law enforcement officers or other persons.
-The dogs are transported in specially-equipped K-9 patrol vehicles.
-These vehicles can maintain air conditioning or heat while the vehicle is parked.
+The BCSO K-9 teams perform tracking, trailing, wind scenting, building searches, and locate evidence or suspects.
+They also protect law enforcement officers and others.
+The deputies transport the K-9s in specially-equipped patrol vehicles.
+These vehicles maintain air conditioning or heat while parked.

-Patrol K-9s are not used for search and rescue of missing persons.
-Our Region Three/K-9 SAR Search and Rescue Unit has specially trained dogs for this type of search.
+Patrol K-9s do not conduct search and rescue for missing persons.
+Our Region Three/K-9 SAR Search and Rescue Unit has specially trained K-9s for this type of search.